pixeleye-io/pixeleye/README.md

 - **Latest features** Our Cloud follows a rolling release cycle, whereas our official self-hosted releases are more long-term.
 Enjoy our latest features with Cloud!
 - **Premium support** We offer fantastic support for our Cloud customers.
 While we'll fix any bugs you find self-hosting, we can't help you with onboarding or setup.

+Want to get started?
+Head over [to our](https://pixeleye.io/home) website to begin.

 ## Self-hosting

 The easiest way to self-host Pixeye is with Docker.
 Check out our [guide](https://pixeleye.io/docs/guides/self-hosting) to get started quickly.